inthescales/lyre-site/blog/2024-12-11-notes-on-old-english-roots.md

 I was surprised by how often I saw that Old English words that were lost in standard English lived on much longer in regional dialects, particularly in Scotland and the north of England.

 I started out just by treating these cases the same as words found in the standard dialect, using canonical forms to fix their usual sound and appearance in most cases.
-However, I realized when I learned of the northern word "lake" (meaning "to play") that it wouldn't be so simple — the long 'a' sound in that word, and its Old English ancestor _lācian_, kept its sound in the north, but in other regions changed to a long 'o', and would more likely have produced a modern form "loke" in standard English.
+However, I realized when I learned of the northern word "lake" (meaning "to play") that it wouldn't be so simple — the long 'a' sound in that word, and its Old English ancestor _lācian_, kept its sound in the north, but in other regions changed to a long 'o', and would more likely have produced a modern form "loke" in standard English (as with the northern "hale" and the more common "whole").

 This created some uncertainty regarding whether to indicate a canonical modern form or not.
 In most cases, I treat the existing dialect form as canonical, but in "lake" and similar cases where I can know or guess there would be a different standard form, I let the sound change procedure determine the form.